awsdocs/aws-php-developers-guide/doc_source/ec2-examples-using-regions-and-zones.md

-# Using Regions and Availability Zones for Amazon EC2 with AWS SDK for PHP Version 3<a name="ec2-examples-using-regions-and-zones"></a>
+# Using regions and availability zones for Amazon EC2 with AWS SDK for PHP Version 3<a name="ec2-examples-using-regions-and-zones"></a>

 Amazon EC2 is hosted in multiple locations worldwide\.
 These locations are composed of AWS Regions and Availability Zones\.
 Each Region is a separate geographic area, with multiple isolated locations known as Availability Zones\.
 Amazon EC2 provides the ability to place instances and data in multiple locations\.